Add Auth Endpoints

 Learn how to create the necessary auth endpoints needed to integrate your application with Wristband.

-To implement login and logout flows with Wristband, you'll need to use the Wristband SDK to create three endpoints in your application: the Login Endpoint, the Callback Endpoint, and the Logout Endpoint.
+To implement login and logout flows with Wristband, you'll need to use the Wristband SDK to create the following four endpoints in your Express application:

 Login Endpoint

-The Login Endpoint is responsible for initiating login requests to Wristband.
-The code within the Login Endpoint constructs the Wristband authorization request.
-Then your code will redirect to Wristband's Authorize Endpoint.
-After redirecting to Wristband's Authorize Endpoint, the user will then land on Wristband's hosted login page; there, they can complete the login process.
+The Login Endpoint initiates login requests to Wristband.
+It constructs the authorization request and redirects the user to Wristband's Authorize Endpoint.
+From there, the user is directed to Wristband's hosted login page to complete the login process.

 import { CallbackResultType } from '@wristband/express-auth';

-// Call the Wristband login() method which will generate the login URL that should
+// Call the Wristband login() method which will return a URL that should

 // be used to redirect to Wristband's hosted login page.